 - Ensuring that care is in accordance with patients’ wishes.

 And research shows a positive impact on lung cancer patients.

 A 3 year study of lung cancer patients at Massachusetts General Hospital identified the positive impact of palliative care.
 Among patients receiving traditional oncology treatments, those who started palliative care (such as pain relief measures) soon after diagnosis fared better than those who only received traditional treatments.
 Additionally, patients receiving palliative care “reported less depression and happier lives as measured on scales for pain, nausea, mobility, worry and other problems”.
 Furthermore, even though fewer of them opted for aggressive chemotherapy as their illnesses progressed, this group typically lived 3 months longer than the group getting standard care.

 Chances are, if you or a loved one is dealing with a serious illness or injury, palliative care is a good idea.
-However, there are a few indicators.
-Consider palliative care if you, or a loved one has physical and/or emotional pain that is not well controlled.
+However, some patients need it more than others.
+For instance consider palliative care if you, or a loved one has physical and/or emotional pain that is not well controlled.
 Additionally, it’s a good idea for patients who need help understanding their illness and treatment options.

 Certainly, the sooner the better!
 It’s never too early in the process.
 But, don’t worry, in most cases it’s never too late either.